Date(s) - Thursday, March 2nd

 Cultural traditions in textile are as similar as they are different – and when dealing with traumatic experiences, fabric artists and everyday crafters innovate to create expressions of resilience in fabric.

-Nina Edelman, retired librarian and author of the education curriculum for Wisconsin Museum of Quilts & Fiber Arts, will present a survey of cultural textile traditions and how those cultures use fabric to recognize and recover from traumatic experiences.
+Nina Edelman, quilt artist and author of the education curriculum for Wisconsin Museum of Quilts & Fiber Arts, will present a survey of cultural textile traditions and how those cultures use fabric to recognize and recover from traumatic experiences.

 A panel of local textile artists will discuss their own works that are inspired by cultural traditions in textiles and life experiences.
 Their textiles become a means of catharsis created from intricate techniques and delicate tools.
 Panelists include: